 - Color transitions might reflect perceptions that aren’t present in the data.

-7. Cartogram Map
+7. Cartogram

-A cartogram map is a thematic map type in which you rescale the size of an area to be proportional to the feature it represents.
+A cartogram is a thematic map type in which you rescale the size of an area to be proportional to the feature it represents.
 Therefore, the rescaled size communicates the feature attributes selected.
 As a result cartograms necessarily distort area sizes.

 There are different types of cartograms but the most widely used is what we call contiguous cartograms.
 For contiguous cartograms, you can maintain the topology but you end up distorting the shape dramatically.